Want to learn how to embed Twitter feeds on your WordPress website?

 - Embedded Timeline: Show a Twitter timeline on your website

 - Twitter Buttons: Embed Twitter buttons to share, like, follow, and more

 To add a Twitter feed to your site, click on the embedded timeline option.

 Step 3: Paste Your Twitter URL

-Now enter the URL of the Twitter timeline you want to embed and click the Preview button.
+On the popup, paste the URL of the Twitter timeline you want to embed and click the Preview button.

 Step 4: Copy the HTML Code

-Step 5: Paste the HTML in WordPress
+Step 5: Add the HTML Code to WordPress

-To embed the code in a WordPress post, head to Posts » Add New.
+To embed the Twitter feed on a WordPress post, head to Posts » Add New instead.

 And there you have it!